Dimitris1108/Employee-Department-Project-Management-API/README.md

 - Deleting a department with employees is blocked.
 - Deleting an employee removes their project assignments (cascade).
 - Project creation uses a transaction - if the external API fails, nothing gets saved.
-- Project codes are: random string from API + project ID (e.g., "A1B2C3D41").
+- Project codes are: random string from API.